killajoe/i3-EndeavourOS-fingerprint/README.md

 * **F9** =  app menu (rofi)
 * **F4** =  close focused app

-Tiling mode is tabs, so each new window will open fullscreen as a tab, you can change between window-tabs with mous eor shortcut:
+# Tiling mode is tabbed:
+so each new window will open fullscreen as a tab, you can change between window-tabs with mouse or shortcut:
 * [mod]+**Left** focus left (left arrow key)
 * [mod]+**Right** focus right (right arrow key)